 The End of Corporate Welfare Act would create a level playing field and end the enrichment of large companies at our expense.
 By fostering cooperation between states to eliminate corporate subsidies, the bill would return agency, wealth, and independence to communities and stop the secretive negotiations between government officials and executives which transfer billions to large companies with little to show in return.

 Instead of competing, this bill lets us collaborate.
 It stops cities and states from trying to outdo each other while ignoring the needs of our constituents — a practice that only serves to make the rich richer and starves communities of finite resources like funding for healthcare, public education, infrastructure, or environmental sustainability.
 It’s a corporate-first approach that politicians sell to the people under the guise of job creation and economic development.
 But it just does not work and it’s a waste of taxpayer dollars.

 When pushed about giving billions to Amazon, Governor Cuomo’s common refrain was that New York had to be competitive with other states who were offering the same.
 According to him, we had no choice.
 But he was wrong.
 We can choose to end the needless competition that pits states against each other.
 Corporations should never take precedence over people, especially while communities suffer from daily challenges that, but for lack of funding, could be addressed.
 It will take true leadership and hard work to bring this type of interstate compact to fruition, but it’s in everyone’s best interest to do so — except, maybe, billionaires like Jeff Bezos.

-Ron Kim is a member of the New York State Assembly representing Queens, a candidate for NYC public advocate, and the state’s leading proponent of ending taxpayer giveaways to corporations.
+Ron Kim is a member of the New York State Assembly representing Queens, and a candidate for NYC public advocate.